How Biden’s support for the All-Star Game boycott divided Democrats in Georgia

 The same day, Abrams said critics should not boycott her state “yet.”

-And Cobb County Board of Commissioners Chairwoman Lisa Cupid (D) directly rebuked Biden in a statement: “While we are both frustrated by the recently-enacted elections legislation, the president’s remarks concerning moving Major League Baseball’s All-Star Game out of Cobb County sends an unfortunate message to those residents and businesses here who have supported him.”
+Cobb County Board of Commissioners Chairwoman Lisa Cupid (D) directly rebuked Biden in a statement: “While we are both frustrated by the recently-enacted elections legislation, the president’s remarks concerning moving Major League Baseball’s All-Star Game out of Cobb County sends an unfortunate message to those residents and businesses here who have supported him.”

 In announcing the All-Star Game move, MLB Commissioner Robert D. Manfred Jr. wrote in a statement, “Fair access to voting continues to have our game’s unwavering support.”
 But Biden’s comments did not have any impact on the commissioner’s decision to move the game out of Georgia, a league official said.

-Some Georgia Democrats said Biden’s influence on the MLB decision should not be overstated and that Republicans ultimately were culpable.
+Some Georgia Democrats said that Biden’s influence on the MLB decision should not be overstated and that Republicans ultimately were culpable.

 “The MLB did not leave Georgia because of President Biden’s remarks or any other politician or elected official in Georgia’s remarks,” said Tharon Johnson, a Georgia Democratic strategist who advises Atlanta Mayor Keisha Lance Bottoms.
 “They left Cobb County, Georgia, because Republicans passed Senate Bill 202.”

 Cobb County has become a crucial bellwether in Georgia.
 It once was a Republican stronghold, but Biden won a majority of the vote there in November, an improvement from Hillary Clinton’s narrow advantage in 2016 and Barack Obama’s loss there in 2012.
-Georgia also handed Democrats in the U.S. Senate narrow control of the chamber after Ossoff and Sen. Raphael G. Warnock (D-Ga.) won in January runoffs.
+Georgia also handed Democrats narrow control of U.S. Senate after Ossoff and Raphael G. Warnock won in January runoffs.

 Celinda Lake, a Democratic pollster who conducted surveys for Biden’s campaign and continues to work with the White House, expressed confidence that the public would appreciate Biden’s candid response in the ESPN interview.